psi4/psi4/doc/sphinxman/source/sapt.rst

 SAPT(DFT) requires a few special treatments to obtain accurate result.
-The DFT functionals used in SAPT(DFT) need to be asymptotically corrected with Gradient Regulated Asymptotic Correction scheme (GRAC), in order to recover the correct long-range asymptotically behavior (approaching :math:`-1/r` as :math:`r` approaches infinity).
+The DFT functionals used in SAPT(DFT) need to be asymptotically corrected with Gradient Regulated Asymptotic Correction scheme (GRAC), in order to recover the correct long-range asymptotic behavior (approaching :math:`-1/r` as :math:`r` approaches infinity).
 The program requires manual input of GRAC shift parameter for each monomer through keywords |sapt__sapt_dft_grac_shift_a| and |sapt__sapt_dft_grac_shift_b|,